-Priscilla Presley’s unconventional relationship and six-year marriage with Elvis Presley – which began in 1959, when she was just 14 years old, and ended in divorce in 1973 – has sometimes been romanticized in the press over the years.
+Elvis Presley married Priscilla Presley in 1967 and the two divorced in 1973.
+Their unconventional relationship, which began in 1959, started when Priscilla was just 14 years old and has sometimes been romanticized in the press over the years.
 While some have pointed out the stranger aspects of their romantic connection, such as their sizeable age difference and Elvis’s infidelity over the years, others have lauded it as an example of true love.

 Sonny West, Elvis’s longtime friend and bodyguard (and a member of the infamous Memphis Mafia, the King’s close-knit group of colleagues, friends, and employees), challenged that idea in his 2007 tell-all book, Elvis: Still Taking Care of Business.
 Pointing out that Elvis and Priscilla had many problems over the years, West even claimed that Priscilla continued to use the last name of Presley after his death against the singer’s wishes.

 West claimed Priscilla tried to make her relationship with Elvis seem like a ‘fairy-tale romance’

 In her 1985 memoir, Elvis and Me, Priscilla made several claims about the Memphis Mafia – including, among other complaints, that Elvis’s closest buddies didn’t allow her enough privacy with the King of Rock and Roll during their relationship.

 For his part, West pushed back against some of Priscilla’s claims in his own book.
 West alleged that Priscilla’s father, as well as Elvis’s manager, Colonel Tom Parker, pressured the singer to marry his younger girlfriend after she’d been living at his Memphis estate, Graceland, for several years.
 He also claimed that Elvis and Priscilla’s relationship wasn’t as idealistic as it was later made out to be (sometimes, he argued, by Elvis’s ex-wife herself).